Stratifying systems and Jordan-H\"{o}lder extriangulated categories: Preliminaries

 We recall some typical examples of extriangulated categories.

-\begin{example} \cite[Prop.\ 3.22]{NP19} Suppose \(\A\) is a triangulated category with suspension functor \([1]\).
-Then the triplet \((\A,\BE,\fs)\) is an extriangulated category, where: \begin{enumerate}[\textup{(\roman*)}] \item \(\BE(-,-) = \A(-,-[1])\); and
+\begin{example} \cite[Prop.\ 3.22]{NP19} Suppose $\A$ is a triangulated category with suspension functor $[1]$.
+Then the triplet $(\A,\BE,\fs)$ is an extriangulated category, where: \begin{enumerate}[\textup{(\roman*)}] \item $\BE(-,-) = \A(-,-[1])$; and

-\item for \(\delta\in\BE(C,A) = \A(C,A[1])\), the realisation \(\fs\) is defined as follows: we complete \(\delta\) to a triangle \( \), then set \(\fs(\delta) = [ ]\). \end{enumerate} \end{example}
+\item for $\delta\in\BE(C,A) = \A(C,A[1])$, the realisation $\fs$ is defined as follows: we complete $\delta$ to a triangle $ $, then set $\fs(\delta) = [ ]$. \end{enumerate} \end{example}

-\begin{example} \cite[Exam.\ 2.13]{NP19} Suppose \(\A\), equipped with a class \(\E\) of short exact sequences, is an exact category.
-Let \(A,C\in\A\), and set \(\BE(C,A) \deff \Ext_{\E}(C,A)\) to be the collection of all sequences of the form \( \) in \(\A\) modulo the equivalence relation defined earlier (see \eqref{eqn:equivalent-short-exact-sequences}).
-In order to define a functor \(\BE = \Ext_{\E} \colon \A^{\op}\times \A \to \Ab\), we must assume here that \(\BE(C,A)\) is a set for all \(A,C\).
-This is the case, for example, when \(\A\) is skeletally small, or when \(\A\) has enough projectives or enough injectives.
-With this set-theoretic assumption, we can use the existence of pushouts, pullbacks and the Baer sum to ensure \(\BE\) is a biadditive functor.
-The realisation \(\fs\) is canonical: if \( \delta = [ ] \) is an extension set \(\fs(\delta) = \delta\).
-It follows that \((\A,\BE,\fs)\) is an extriangulated category. \end{example}
+\begin{example} \cite[Exam.\ 2.13]{NP19} Suppose $\A$, equipped with a class $\E$ of short exact sequences, is an exact category.
+Let $A,C\in\A$, and set $\BE(C,A) \deff \Ext_{\E}(C,A)$ to be the collection of all sequences in $\E$ of the form $ $ modulo the equivalence relation defined in \cref{def:extriangulated-category}\ref{equivalence}.
+In order to define a functor $\BE = \Ext_{\E} \colon \A^{\op}\times \A \to \Ab$, we must assume here that $\BE(C,A)$ is a set for all $A,C$.
+This is the case, for example, when $\A$ is skeletally small, or when $\A$ has enough projectives or enough injectives.
+With this set-theoretic assumption, we can use the existence of pushouts of inflations, pullbacks of deflations, and the Baer sum to ensure $\BE$ is a biadditive functor.
+The realisation $\fs$ is canonical: if $ \delta = [ ] $ is an extension set $\fs(\delta) = \delta$.
+It follows that $(\A,\BE,\fs)$ is an extriangulated category. \end{example}

 We recall some notation from \cite[Def.\ 1.17]{LiuYNakaoka-hearts-of-twin-cotorsion-pairs-on-extriangulated-categories}.
-For any two classes \(\X\), \(\Y\) of objects of \(\A\), we denote by \(\X \ast \Y\) the class of all objects \(A\) in \(\A\) for which there exists an extriangle
+For any two classes $\X$, $\Y$ of objects of $\A$, we denote by $\X \ast \Y$ the class of all objects $A$ in $\A$ for which there exists an extriangle

-with \(X \in \X\) and \(Y \in \Y\).
-We consider \(\X \ast \Y\) as a full subcategory of \(\A\).
-Note also that the $\ast$ operation is associate: for classes \(\X\), \(\Y\) and $\Z$ of objects of \(\A\), we have $(\X \ast \Y) \ast \Z = \X \ast (\Y \ast \Z)$; see \cite[Lem.\ 3.9]{Zh19}.
-Lastly, a full additive subcategory \(\X\sse\A\) that is closed under isomorphisms is called \emph{extension-closed} if \(\X \ast \X \sse \X\).
+with $X \in \X$ and $Y \in \Y$.
+We consider $\X \ast \Y$ as a full subcategory of $\A$.
+Note also that the $\ast$ operation is associate: for classes $\X$, $\Y$ and $\Z$ of objects of $\A$, we have $(\X \ast \Y) \ast \Z = \X \ast (\Y \ast \Z)$; see \cite[Lem.\ 3.9]{Zh19}.
+Lastly, a full additive subcategory $\X\sse\A$ that is closed under isomorphisms is called \emph{extension-closed} if $\X \ast \X \sse \X$.